DavidBK/shampoo/Node/Call-Of-Duty.md

      ```javascript
      {
-       name, location, time, constraints, soldiersRequired, value;
+       name, location, startTime, endTime, constraints, soldiersRequired, value;
      }
      ```

    - Generate a unique \_id for the object.
    - Validate that all the above parameters exist, any other property is invalid.
+   - Validate that the `startTime` is before the `endTime` and that the `startTime` is in the future.
-   - When a duty is inserted to the database, add the `soldiers` property and initialize it to an empty array.
+   - When a duty is inserted to the database:
+     - Add the `soldiers` property and initialize it to an empty array.
+     - Add the `status` property and initialize it to `unscheduled`.
+     - Add the `statusHistory` property and initialize it to an array with the current status and date.
    - Return the inserted `Duty`.

-2. Create endpoint for getting all duties:
+1. Create endpoint for getting all duties:

    - GET `/duties`
    - A search query can be passed as a query parameter.
      For example: a request to `/duties?name=Hagnash` should return all should return all 'Hagnash' duties (as an array).

-3. Create endpoint for getting a duty:
+1. Create endpoint for getting a duty:

    - GET `/duties/:id`

-4. Create endpoint for deleting a duty:
+1. Create endpoint for deleting a duty:

    - DELETE `/duties/:id`
-   - "Scheduled" duties (Duty with soldiers assigns to it) cannot be removed.
+   - Scheduled duties cannot be removed.

-5. Create endpoint for updating a duty:
+1. Create endpoint for updating a duty:

    - PATCH `/duties/:id`
    - The body will include a `Duty` object.